GH Research (NASDAQ:GHRS) Shares Gap Up to $10.95

-GH Research PLC (NASDAQ:GHRS – Get Rating)’s share price gapped up prior to trading on Wednesday .
+GH Research PLC (NASDAQ:GHRS – Get Rating) shares gapped up before the market opened on Wednesday .
 The stock had previously closed at $10.95, but opened at $11.20.
-GH Research shares last traded at $11.19, with a volume of 211 shares.
+GH Research shares last traded at $11.19, with a volume of 211 shares trading hands.

-Separately, HC Wainwright assumed coverage on GH Research in a report on Tuesday, August 16th.
-They issued a “buy” rating and a $45.00 target price on the stock.
+Separately, HC Wainwright began coverage on GH Research in a research report on Tuesday, August 16th.
+They set a “buy” rating and a $45.00 target price on the stock.

-Hedge funds have recently made changes to their positions in the business.
-BlackRock Inc. raised its position in GH Research by 249.3% in the first quarter.
-BlackRock Inc. now owns 16,890 shares of the company’s stock worth $309,000 after purchasing an additional 12,055 shares in the last quarter.
-RA Capital Management L.P. raised its holdings in shares of GH Research by 69.8% in the 1st quarter.
-RA Capital Management L.P. now owns 4,827,330 shares of the company’s stock worth $88,292,000 after buying an additional 1,983,573 shares in the last quarter.
-Bank of America Corp DE lifted its position in shares of GH Research by 31,790.0% during the 1st quarter.
-Bank of America Corp DE now owns 6,378 shares of the company’s stock worth $116,000 after buying an additional 6,358 shares during the period.
-Private Advisor Group LLC acquired a new stake in GH Research in the 2nd quarter valued at $102,000.
-Finally, Exchange Traded Concepts LLC grew its position in GH Research by 373.4% in the second quarter.
-Exchange Traded Concepts LLC now owns 4,885 shares of the company’s stock valued at $49,000 after acquiring an additional 3,853 shares during the period.
-Institutional investors and hedge funds own 70.08% of the company’s stock.
+A number of large investors have recently bought and sold shares of the stock.
+Tortoise Investment Management LLC acquired a new stake in shares of GH Research in the 2nd quarter valued at $41,000.
+RA Capital Management L.P. boosted its position in GH Research by 69.8% in the first quarter.
+RA Capital Management L.P. now owns 4,827,330 shares of the company’s stock valued at $88,292,000 after buying an additional 1,983,573 shares in the last quarter.
+Mirae Asset Global Investments Co.
+Ltd. grew its stake in GH Research by 16.4% during the second quarter.
+Mirae Asset Global Investments Co.
+Ltd. now owns 159,001 shares of the company’s stock worth $1,587,000 after buying an additional 22,392 shares during the last quarter.
+Private Advisor Group LLC acquired a new stake in shares of GH Research during the second quarter worth approximately $102,000.
+Finally, Exchange Traded Concepts LLC raised its stake in shares of GH Research by 373.4% in the second quarter.
+Exchange Traded Concepts LLC now owns 4,885 shares of the company’s stock valued at $49,000 after acquiring an additional 3,853 shares during the last quarter.
+70.08% of the stock is currently owned by institutional investors.

 GH Research Company Profile